pascalhuszar/Germotion/README.md

-# Germotion - Sentiment Analysis / Emotion Analysis for the german language.
+# Germotion - Sentiment Analysis / Emotion Analysis for the German language.

-Here you can find two scripts with an ruled-based approach, estimating emotional and sentimental value of text.
+Here you can find two scripts with an ruled based approach, estimating emotional and sentimental value of German text.

 ## Emotion Analysis
 Up to seven diffrent emotions (Verachtung, Freude, Wut,...) will be detected.
 The return will be an dictionary.
 Keys are emotions, value is self-descriptive.